Ellen is a copywriter for pc/nametag.

 So, of all the environmentally conscious terms out there, like “green,” “eco-friendly,” and “ethical,” sustainability sets the focus on the future.
 It means the item or action, in this case, “event,” is generating environmental, social and economic benefits, while not using up too many natural resources or causing pollution.

-Here are two examples of sustainable event management practices.
+Here are two examples of sustainable event management practices that will help you with your environmental event ideas.

 Zero Waste Sustainable Event